bezzad/HybridRedisCache/README.md

 1. In-Memory Caching
 2. Distributed Caching

 When we use In-Memory Cache then in that case data is stored in the application server memory and whenever we need then we fetch data from that and use it wherever we need it.
 And in Distributed Caching there are many third-party mechanisms like Redis and many others.
-But in this section, we look into the Redis Cache in detail and how it works in the .NET Core
+But in this section, we work with the Redis Cache in the .NET Core.

 ## Distributed Caching
-Basically, in the distributed cachin,g data are stored and shared between multiple servers Also, it’s easy to improve scalability and performance of the application after managing the load between multiple servers when we use multi-tenant application
+Basically, in distributed caching data are stored and shared between multiple servers Also, itâ€™s easy to improve the scalability and performance of the application after managing the load between multiple servers when we use a multi-tenant application
-Suppose, In the future, if one server is crashed and restarted then the application does not have any impact because multiple servers are as per our need if we want
+Suppose, In the future, if one server crashes and restarts then the application does not have any impact because multiple servers are as per our need if we want
 Redis is the most popular cache which is used by many companies nowadays to improve the performance and scalability of the application.
-So, we are going to discuss Redis and usage one by one.
+So, we are going to discuss Redis and its usage one by one.

 ## Redis Cache
 Redis is an Open Source (BSD Licensed) in-memory Data Structure store used as a database.
 Basically, it is used to store the frequently used and some static data inside the cache and use and reserve that as per user requirement.
-There are many data structures present in the Redis which we are able to use like List, Set, Hashing, Stream, and many more to store the data.
+There are many data structures present in the Redis that we are able to use like List, Set, Hashing, Stream, and many more to store the data.

 ## Redis vs. In-Memory caching in single instance benchmark